scrabbletank/farhome-rules/rulesdoc.md

 - **Range:** 10
 - **Duration:** 10 minutes

 You incite a crowd or group of creatures to violence.
-All creatures in a 7x7 tile area centered on a point in range must make a willpower save against your spellcasting modifier.
+All creatures in a 7x7 tile area centered on a point in range must make a willpower save against your spellcasting roll.
 On fail, non-hostile creatures begin to act violently, turning into an angry mob.
-The mob will provoke others, destroy or vandalize nearby buildings, carts, or other objects, and may attack others.
-Hostile creatures effected by this spell lose any organization they have and may ignore orders by others, instead becoming reckless.
+The mob will provoke others, destroy or vandalize nearby buildings, carts, or other objects, and may attack other creatures.
+Hostile creatures effected by this spell lose any organization they have and recklessly attack their enemies.
+Each time a creature takes damage they make a willpower save against 1 bad die, ending the effects of this spell on success.

-A creature effected by this spell makes another save every time they are hit, making a willpower roll against 1 bad die, plus a bad die for every critical rolled in your spellcasting roll.

 Add an enhanced die for every level above 4th.